joshmobley/joshmobley.github.io/_posts/2017-10-19-you-are-qualified.md

 ### Read Between the Lines

-Unforunately, whoever puts these job descriptions together are generally not the folks in the trenches doing the work day-to-day.
+Unfortunately, whoever puts these job descriptions together are generally not the folks in the trenches doing the work day-to-day.
 Otherwise that example might read something like this:

 >Strong knowledge of Ruby is required, we build everything in Rails.
 If you've been building production-ready Rails apps for a couple of years, you're a great fit already.
 >